LSSTDESC/forecasting_validation/README.md

 Reischke -- MCMC simple runs with the same setup
 Yunhao: his own code  to compute cls and compare with CCL
-Niko: add chi and lensing kernels to check
-We do shear clustering and ggl separately and compare all
+Niko: add chi and lensing kernels to check, add the option to not have binning (in order to exclude if the problem is coming from the binning of source galaxies We do shear clustering and ggl separately and compare all Paul suggested to check which binning shceme is the optional one since we have differnt binning schemes for sources and lenses

 ## Getting Started